ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. note::
   **When to set user permissions:** You would restrict user permissions in your community if you want to make sure that only you can manage systems and conformance statements.
-  This also works well when you have enabled self-registration are require the selection of a :ref:`configuration template<community__create_organisation>`.
+  This also works well when you have enabled self-registration and require the selection of a :ref:`configuration template<community__create_organisation>`.
 This way you ensure only predefined and non-editable conformance testing setups for your users.

 To persist any changes you have made in the community detail form click the **Save changes** button.
 Navigating away from this page will discard any pending changes.